 Unfortunately, despite its wider recognition, finding PrEP can still be very challenging, highlighting there’s a lot of work that still needs to be done.
 As an example in just one province, fewer than 2% of physicians in Alberta are licensed to prescribe PrEP.
 There is a related issue according to Jason: “Disclosing being on PrEP to other health professionals (i.e. Dentists, Psychologists, Walk-In Clinic Physicians, etc.) or other folks more widely opens up often unnecessary and uncomfortable conversations about non-hetero sex, sexual partners, and HIV & STBBIs more widely.”
 Too many of those from the community have had to deal with awkward conversations with medical professionals who may not understand PrEP and why it is so important.

 Jason also said another difficulty “can be the wait times associated with routine STBBI testing, especially when the process occurs every three months, and ensuring you’re able to access your designated prescriber within the proper time-frame.”

 Jason says “Just do it!
 Taking charge of your sexual health is a transformational act of care not only for yourself, but for your community, too!”

 At Freddie, we believe accessing PrEP should be easy and stigma-free.
 We agree with Jason - it is our mission to help everyone take charge of their sexual health for themselves, and also for their community, too!
 PrEP is not for everyone, but everyone should have a choice around whether it is for them.
-We’re here to make the whole process easier for you, from appointment reminders to hassle-free online check-ins with your Freddie doctor.
-To start your PrEP journey with Freddie, click here to start filling out your PrEP eligibility questionnaire.
+We’re here to make the whole process easier for you, from appointment reminders to hassle-free online check-ins with your Freddie care team.
+To start your PrEP journey with Freddie, click here to start filling out your medical questionnaire.
 Jason, thank you for sharing your story!